Free Consultation: (312) 924-7575

 Intentional misconduct of the employer

 If your injuries happened because of your employer’s intentional misconduct, you have two options for compensation: filing a personal injury lawsuit or accepting a workers’ compensation claim.
 For a personal injury lawsuit, you must prove an intentional tort occurred instead of an accident.
-The differences are vital to your case.
-The personal injury attorneys at Abels & Annes, P.C. can handle either type of claim.
+The differences are vital to your case, and Abels & Annes, P.C. can handle either type of claim.

 Lack of required insurance